Number 1 to Infinity: Background

-Content
+Development

-In January 2015, Carey announced that she would re-release #1's (1998) with an updated version featuring her songs that had in the meantime reached number one: "Heartbreaker" featuring Jay-Z (1999), "Thank God I Found You" featuring Joe and 98 Degrees (2000), "We Belong Together" (2005), "Don't Forget About Us" (2005/06) and "Touch My Body" (2008).
-The North American track listing of #1 to Infinity features Carey's then eighteen US number-one singles on the Billboard Hot 100 and one new recording called "Infinity".
-Instead of including the original studio version of her third number one "Someday" (1991), the live recording from her MTV Unplugged EP (1992) features instead.
-Carey explains in the liner notes of #1 to Infinity that she felt the studio version was overproduced.
-The Bad Boy Fantasy remix of her ninth number one "Fantasy" featuring Ol' Dirty Bastard was included instead of the original solo version.
-Carey describes the remix as a "turning point" in her career.
+In January 2015, Carey announced that she would re-release #1's (1998) with an updated selection of songs that had reached number one after #1's: "Heartbreaker" (1999), "Thank God I Found You" (2000), "We Belong Together" (2005), "Don't Forget About Us" (2005) and "Touch My Body" (2008).
+The North American track listing of #1 to Infinity features Carey's then eighteen US number-one singles on the Billboard Hot 100 and one new recording, "Infinity".
+Instead of the original studio version of her third number one "Someday", the live recording from her MTV Unplugged EP (1992) is included instead; Carey explains in the liner notes of #1 to Infinity that she felt the studio version was "overproduced".
+Also substituted was the original version of her ninth number one "Fantasy", with the Bad Boy Fantasy remix featuring Ol' Dirty Bastard; Carey describes the remix as a "turning point" in her career.

-"Someday", "I Don't Wanna Cry" and "Thank God I Found You" were omitted from the international track listing.
-They were replaced with Carey's cover of Badfinger's song "Without You" (number one in New Zealand, the United Kingdom, and several European territories), her "Endless Love" duet with Luther Vandross (number one in New Zealand) and "Against All Odds" featuring Westlife (number one in the United Kingdom).
-"Thank God I Found You" was also omitted from the Japanese track listing, and replaced with "All I Want for Christmas Is You", which remains her best-selling single in the country.
+"Thank God I Found You" was omitted from the Japanese track listing, and replaced with "All I Want for Christmas Is You", which remains her best-selling single in the country.
+"Someday", "I Don't Wanna Cry" and "Thank God I Found You" were omitted from the international track listing, and were replaced with "Without You" (number one in New Zealand, the United Kingdom, and several European territories), "Endless Love" with Luther Vandross (number one in New Zealand) and "Against All Odds" featuring Westlife (number one in the United Kingdom).
 For the album artwork, Carey launched a social media campaign on April 12, 2015, whereby fans had to share a link to her website in order to reveal the cover which was concealed by a curtain.
-Using the hashtag "RevealMariah", the more shares the link received, the quicker the cover was revealed.
+Using the hashtag "#RevealMariah", the more shares the link received, the quicker the cover was revealed.
 Fans unlocked the final image a day later on April 13.